-- 1. A full-time employee is eligible for fringe benefits including Annual Leave (Annual Leave or Predetermined Leave and Flexible Leave, as applicable to the position), Election Day Leave, Sick Leave, Personal Business Days, Family and Medical Leave, Bereavement Leave, Military Leave, Group Life Insurance, Retirement, Group Medical Insurance, Long Term Disability, and paid holidays. - 2.
-Any eligible employee serving an Introductory Appointment may elect to participate in the UPO Group Medical Insurance, is eligible to accrue Annual Leave or receive Predetermined Leave and Flexible Leave (as applicable to the position), is eligible to accrue Sick Leave, and is entitled to paid holidays. - 3.
-A part-time employee with benefits, whose scheduled weekly hours are at least twenty-one (21) hours per week and less than seventy-five (75) hours in a pay period, is eligible for half the amount of Annual Leave, Election Day Leave, Sick Leave, and Personal Business Days to which a full-time employee is entitled.
+1. A full-time employee is eligible for fringe benefits including Annual Leave (Annual Leave or Predetermined Leave and Flexible Leave, as applicable to the position), Election Day Leave, Sick Leave, Personal Days, Family and Medical Leave, Bereavement Leave, Military Leave, Group Life Insurance, Retirement, Group Medical, Dental, Vision Insurance, Long Term Disability, Short Term Disability, Voluntary Life Insurance, Transit, and paid holidays.
+Additional benefits may become available through UPO, and any additional benefits will be communicated to eligible staff.

+- 2. Any eligible employee serving an Introductory Appointment may elect to participate in the UPO Group Medical Insurance, is eligible to accrue Annual Leave or receive Predetermined Leave and Flexible Leave (as applicable to the position), is eligible to accrue Sick Leave, and is entitled to paid holidays. - 3.
+A part-time employee with benefits, whose scheduled weekly hours are at least twenty-one (21) hours per week and less than seventy-five (75) hours in a pay period, is eligible for half the amount of Annual Leave, Election Day Leave, Sick Leave, and Personal Days to which a full-time employee is entitled.
 He/she is eligible to participate in the Group Life Insurance and Retirement Plans, with the amount of benefits based on his/her salary.
-He/she is eligible for Group Medical Insurance and Family and Medical Leave.
+He/she is eligible for Group Medical, Dental, Vision Insurance and Family and Medical Leave.
 Payment for holidays and Bereavement Leave will be based upon the hours he/she is regularly scheduled to work. - 4.
 A part-time employee with limited benefits, whose scheduled weekly hours are less than twenty-one (21) hours per week, is eligible to accrue and use Sick Leave consistent with the Sick Leave Policy and is not eligible to receive any other benefits or paid time off. - 5.
 All premiums for UPO's Group Life Insurance coverage are paid by UPO for eligible employees.
 Coverage begins on the first day of employment.
 Coverage terminates at the end of the pay period following termination. - 6.
 Each UPO employee participating in UPO's Group Medical Insurance Plan will be responsible for payment of fifty percent (50%) per month of the cost of their respective premiums. - During the term of this Agreement, in accordance with the application process, directives, guidance and/or standard procedures established on a grant by grant or contract by contract basis, UPO will seek medical benefit increases within the terms and conditions provided by each grantor or contractor.
 If all funding sources approved medical benefit increases, all bargaining unit employees shall receive an employer contribution increase in accordance with the funding provided. - 7.
 The UPO Group Long Term Disability Plan (LTD) provides benefits equal to sixty (60%) percent of an eligible employee's monthly salary, payable after a specified waiting period.
-This insurance covers all eligible employees working 37.50 hours or more a week.

-8. An employee who is required to attend training, meetings, or perform work duties at any location other than the employee's work site shall be reimbursed for all reasonable transportation expenses incurred subject to submission of appropriate documentation in accordance with UPO policy.
+This insurance covers all eligible employees working 37.50 hours or more a week. - 8.
+An employee who is required to attend training, meetings, or perform work duties at any location other than the employee's work site shall be reimbursed for all reasonable transportation expenses incurred subject to submission of appropriate documentation in accordance with UPO policy.